htcondor/htcondor/docs/users-manual/container-universe-jobs.rst

 :index:`container universe` :index:`container<single: container; universe>`

-After the creation of Docker, many competiting container runtime solutions have been created, some of which are mostly compatible with docker, and others which provide their own feature sets.
+After the creation of Docker, many competing container runtime solutions have been created, some of which are mostly compatible with Docker, and others which provide their own feature sets.
 Many HTCondor users and administrators want to run jobs inside containers, but don't care which runtime is used, as long as it works.

-HTCondor's container universe provides an abstraction where the user does not specify exactly which container runtime to use, but just aspects of their contained job, and HTCondor will select an appropiate runtime.
+HTCondor's container universe provides an abstraction where the user does not specify exactly which container runtime to use, but just aspects of their contained job, and HTCondor will select an appropriate runtime.
 To do this, two job submit file commands are needed:
-First, set the **universe** to container, and then specify the container image with the
+First, set the **universe** to container, and then specify the container image with the **container_image** command.

-**container_image** command.

 This container image may describe an image in a docker-style repo if it is prefixed with ``docker://``, or a Singularity ``.sif`` image on disk, or a